GOP, Democrats notch victories in competitive midterm races

-WASHINGTON (AP) — While not all the votes have been counted, both parties were notching victories in some of the most competitive races in Tuesday’s midterm elections, with several Democratic incumbents winning key suburban House districts and Republicans holding an open Senate seat in Ohio.
+WASHINGTON (AP) — While not all the votes had been counted as of midnight, Nov.
+9, both parties were notching victories in some of the most competitive races in Tuesday’s midterm elections, with several Democratic incumbents winning key suburban House districts and Republicans holding an open Senate seat in Ohio.
 Many of the races that could determine control of Congress remained too early to call.

 In Virginia, Rep. Elaine Luria, a Navy veteran who serves on the House committee investigating the Jan.
 6 insurrection, was the first Democratic incumbent to lose a highly competitive House district, falling to former Navy helicopter pilot Jen Kiggans.
 But Democratic Reps.
 Abigail Spanberger and Jennifer Wexton held off spirited Republican challengers in districts the GOP had hoped to flip.